CS126SP20/pac-man/DEVELOPMENT.md

     - Since I decided to use SQLite instead of Choreograph, I added more images of Pac-Man facing other directions (left, up, down) and added code so that Pac-Man faces the correct direction when moving

-    - Cleaned up code and added comments to files
+- **5/5/20**
+    - Added test cases for the following classes: Engine, Food, Ghost, Leaderboard, Location, Map, and PacMan
 ---